Speakers

-Asset owners and managers: The Australian Accounting Standards Board (AASB) wants your feedback!
+The Australian Accounting Standards Board (AASB) wants your feedback!
 Climate-related disclosures prepared in accordance with AASB S2 are set to become a key source of information for investors, with certain Australian entities publishing their first reports in stages throughout 2026.
 Asset owners and manager representatives are invited to join an investor-focused discussion facilitated by AASB covering:

 - Background behind international and domestic standards

-- Insights gained from Year One Reporting
+- Insights gained so far

 - Roundtable-style discussion: your opportunity to share insights and challenges as users of climate-related information